skip to content

 What proportion of students are UK based?

-Again this varies year on year, and is partly dependent on economies, but generally around 50–70 per cent are from the UK with others mainly coming from the States, Europe, the Middle and Far East, and more occasionally Africa and even Australia.
+Again, this varies year on year, and is partly dependent on economies, but generally around 60 per cent are from the UK with others coming from North and South America, Europe, the Middle East, Australasia, and Africa.

 Is the course of most benefit to certain professions?